Best AI Tools for Teachers and Educators: Smart Options

 ClassPoint AI adds quizzes, polls, and interactive elements to PowerPoint slides.
 I used it to check understanding during lessons and students loved it.
 It generates questions automatically based on my slides.
 This makes live teaching more engaging and interactive.

-• Pros: Engaging for students, quick question generation, works with PowerPoint
+• Pros: Engaging AIr students, quick question generation, works with PowerPoint

 • Cons: Only works in PowerPoint, some features need subscription